 To be eligible for any non-resident based waiver/scholarship all applicants must be U.S. Citizens (or eligible non-citizens as determined by a FAFSA application or certification documents).

-In addition to our Scholarships, DSU offers a number of waiver programs to help reduce the cost of non-resident tuition for eligible non-resident students.
-Waivers include: WUE, Dixie Waiver, Good Neighbor Waiver, Border Waiver and Alumni Legacy Waiver.
+In addition to our Scholarships, DSU offers a number of waiver programs to help reduce the cost of non-resident tuition for eligible non-resident students who did not meet the requirements to receive a top academic scholarship.
+Waivers include: WUE, Dixie Waiver, Good Neighbor Waiver, and Alumni Legacy Waiver.
 Each of these waiver requires an separate application.
 Awards are based on GPA and ACT/SAT.
-The Priority Deadline is March 1st.
-The final deadline is May 1st.
+The Priority Deadline is May 1st.
+The final deadline is July 15th.
 Each waiver requires a minimum GPA and ACT/SAT for consideration.
 Details and requirements.

 - Deferred Admission / Leave of Absence: Students requesting a scholarship deferment must submit a form for either an Admission Deferment or Leave of Absence.

-- Academic Scholarship Deferment: Academic Scholarships may be deferred up to seven (7) semesters (including summers) with submission of form as noted above.
+- Academic Scholarship Deferment: Academic Scholarships may be deferred up to three (3) semesters (including summers) with submission of form as noted above.
+The only exception is for Religious/Humanitarian Service in which they can defer for up to seven (7) semesters.
 Students must be in academic good standing at the time of the deferment request by meeting the requirements for GPA and credit hours as set forth in the award letter.
 Acceptable reasons for scholarship deferments include: